Nicolas-Industries/infcraft/.github/README.md

 <br />

 ## ✅ Getting started
-**OpenCraft** is a game programmed in Java, it has the same motor (LWJGL 2 + Java 17) that Minecraft.
+**InfCraft** is a game programmed in Java, it runs on the same engine as Minecraft (LWJGL 3 + Java 21).

 ### Why this project? 🤔
-I created this project because Minecraft is closed-source.
-I know that you can decompile it, but modification and redistribution of a modified copy of Minecraft is actually illegal.
-So I created a clone of Minecraft that allows modification and redistribution.
-I want to create a community around this project, I hope that you can be part of that community forking the repository or simply, bring us a star :heart:
+I created this project because Minecraft, because I haven't seen any good Minecraft InfDev forks out there, this one does that most of them don't!
+Such as our multiplayer implementation.

 ---